 Green gap between Lower Herne and Canterbury Description Large area which includes residential and commercial properties some of which are Listed Buildings, landfill, agricultural land and woodland.
 Existing settlement identity and pattern Canterbury The identity of this section of Canterbury urban area is a densely built residential area.
 Herne Herne Common is a Village while Lower Herne is part of Whitstable Urban Area.
 Herne Common is mainly long housing plots fronting the main road, and Herne is built up with several large open spaces at Cherry Orchard Playing Fields and Herne Bay cemetery.
 Contains Herne Conservation Area.
 Tyler Hill Conservation Area and Allcroft Grange (Hackington) Conservation Area are within the area of search.
 Landscape character Herne Common is within E1: Herne Common Landscape Character Area.
 Part of Lower Herne is in C1: Chestfield Gap and Greenhill Landscape Character Area.
 Herne and most of Lower Herne is within the Herne Bay Urban Area, and Canterbury is an urban area so they do not have a Landscape Character.
 The Area of search also includes D2: Thornden, E2: Sarre Penn Valley and F2: Stour Valley Slopes Landscape Character Areas.
 West Blean & Thornden Woods SSSI, East Blean Woods SSSI, Blean Woods NNR, Curtis Wood LNR, Little Hall and Kemberland Woods and Pasture LWS, Ancient Woodland, Priority Habitats and accessible open space are within the area of search.
 The main two land uses are agriculture and woodland.
 The area of search includes multiple existing buildings and a landfill.
 Visual Character To the south it is mainly open agricultural fields sloping northwards to the coast which can offer long distance views.
-However, to the north the Blean Woods are large areas of woodland which along with topography can limit the views

-1 so intervisibility between the two settlements is limited.
-Any planning permissions or Local Plan policy conflicts The area would have to reflect the settlement boundaries within the draft Local Plan, saved allocation Site 5 Strode Farm, Herne Bay in the 2017 Local Plan and proposed allocations Policy R24 - Land at Goose Farm, Shalloak Road, Policy R25 - Land fronting Mayton Lane and Policy R26 - Broad Oak Reservoir and Country Park in the draft Local Plan.
+However, to the north the Blean Woods are large areas of woodland which along with topography can limit the views so intervisibility between the two settlements is limited.
+Any planning permissions or Local Plan policy conflicts The area would have to reflect the settlement boundaries within the draft Local Plan, saved allocation Site 5 Strode Farm, Herne Bay in the 2017 Local Plan and proposed allocations Policy R14 - Land at Goose Farm, Shalloak Road, Policy R16 - Land fronting Mayton Lane and Policy R17 - Broad Oak Reservoir and Country Park in the draft Local Plan.
 Gap extent (area of search) Distance between Canterbury and Lower Herne is in excess of 6,000m and the area of search is more than 1,000ha.
-Boundary Defensible The boundary would have to exclude proposed allocations Policy R24 - Land at Goose Farm, Shalloak Road, Policy R25 - Land fronting Mayton Lane and Policy R26 - Broad Oak Reservoir and Country Park in the draft Local Plan.
+Boundary Defensible The boundary would have to exclude proposed allocations Policy R14 - Land at Goose Farm, Shalloak Road, Policy R16 - Land fronting Mayton Lane and Policy R17 - Broad Oak Reservoir and Country Park in the draft Local Plan.
 Due to the large area of search it would be challenging to define an eastern or western boundary, and the northern boundary would be challenging as Herne Common is between Lower Herne and Canterbury.
 Potential for enhancement There could be potential opportunities for enhancement although this could be limited due to the existing high level designations in the area of search.
-Recommendation To not designate it as a green gap.
+Outcome The areas of search between Lower Herne and Canterbury, based on this technical assessment, would be considered as a potential weak green gap.
 The area between the two settlements is too vast.
 Boundary is not necessarily defensible to the north, east or west.
 Area of search contains dispersed existing development.
 Large areas of the site are already protected with high level designations such as SSSI, NNR and LNR.